heathermiller/dist-prog-book/chapter/4/dist-langs.md

 Unfortunately, this may come at the cost of consistency.
 We are forced to either (1) honor latency and send a possibly inconsistent result, or (2) honor consistency and wait for the distributed system to synchronize before replying.

-The CAP theorem { // TODO cite CAP } formalizes this notion.
+The CAP theorem {% cite gilbert2002brewer --file dist-langs.bib %} formalizes this notion.
 CAP stands for Consistency, Availability, and tolerance to Partitioning.
 The theorem states that a distributed system may only have two of these three properties.

-Since its introduction, experience suggests this theorem is not as rigid as was originally proposed { // TODO cite 12 years later }.
+Since its introduction, experience suggests this theorem is not as rigid as was originally proposed {% cite brewer2012cap --file dist-langs.bib %}.
 In practice, for example, rareness of network partitioning makes satisfaction of all three easier.
-As well, advancements in consistency models, such as CRDT's { // TODO cite CRDT's paper }, make balancing consistency and availability flexible to the requirements of the system.
+As well, advancements in consistency models, such as CRDT's {% cite shapiro2011conflict --file dist-langs.bib %}, make balancing consistency and availability flexible to the requirements of the system.

 ## Three Major Approaches to Distributed Languages